Nosto/wiki-docs/getting-started/headless-spa-frontend-implementation-methods.md

 2. [Dynamic filtering](../apis/frontend/js-apis/recommendations/setting-up-dynamic-filtering) is not possible via GraphQL.
 We highly recommend to go with the Session API and use [`viewCustomField`](https://nosto.github.io/nosto-js/interfaces/client.Session.html#viewcustomfield)
 3. Nosto OCP (like personalized banners or other HTML content) can not be retrieved via GraphQL.

+### Choosing the right Implementation Method
+The Nosto team is happy to support you finding the method that matches your tech stack, requirements and preferences.
+We highly recommend reading our [personalization implementation guide](../implementing-nosto/implement-psn/README.md), but if you're in a hurry, take a look at our [comparison table](../implementing-nosto/implement-psn/README.md#comparison-table)

 ## Implementation Methods for Nosto Search/Category Merchandising (CM)
 Here you can find an [overview of all implementation methods](../implementing-nosto/implement-search/README.md#compare-implementations).

 The differences between the GraphQL API and JS Library (wrapping the GraphQL API) are: